KathidB/portfolio/readme.md

 You can find a section on the website with my other projects written with HTML/CSS and JavaScript.
 <br>
 Some of the projects were written with a focus on using JS and are not necessarily fully responsive or pleasing to the eye.
-I created the project with the idea of using the latest code and semantics.

 ## Info